Gadhafi’s son says he has ‘solid proof’ Sarkozy took Libyan cash

 "I can confirm that I still possess solid proof about Sarkozy," he said in a series of WhatsApp messages to Africanews, the sister channel of NBC News partner Euronews.
 "I saw with my own eyes the delivery of the first sum of money to Sarkozy's man Claude Guéant in Tripoli."

-He also welcomed Sarkozy's detention and said he would be willing to give evidence against the 63-year-old, who was French president between 2007 and 2012.
+He also welcomed Sarkozy's detention and said he would be willing to give evidence against Sarkozy, who was president of France from 2007 to 2012.

 Sarkozy is accused of financing his successful 2007 presidential bid with 50 million euros (about $62 million) from Moammar Gadhafi.
 The sum would be more than double the legal campaign funding limit at the time.